-Works not accepted in the exhibition may be picked up after 5:00pm Wednesday February 4 once the jurying is complete.
+Works not accepted in the exhibition must be picked up after 5:00pm Thursday February 5 once the jurying is complete.

 Each artist is responsible for the removal of their work.

 Students will not be allowed in the enclosed jurying spaces once the juror has begun the selection process at 10:00 AM.
-Works not accepted in the exhibition may be picked up after 5:00 p.m. on the 31th.
+Works not accepted in the exhibition may be picked up after 5:00 p.m the day of jurying.

 The Exhibition Committee is responsible for installing the show.
 Any special